elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} We are at the moment when 9 scorpions strike each other guided by the malediction of souls.
+- {:.pr} We reach the moment when 9 scorpions strike each other guided by the malediction of souls.

 ---